Indiana Room/GenealogyMooresville (Indiana) Public Library

 INGenWeb, part of the USGenWeb Project, has a site devoted to Morgan County genealogical resources, including census records, land sales records, cemetery records, links to town and library sites, links to US GenWeb sites, and links to a few family history sites.

 BOOK A GENEALOGY LIBRARIAN @ MCPL

 Morgan County Public Library’s genealogy department (at the Martinsville main branch) offers a wonderful service for those researching genealogy and family history.
 You may “book a genealogy librarian” to assist you or your group in your research.
-Click the graphic above (or click here) to learn more.
+Click the graphic (left) (or click here) to learn more.

 GENEALOGY RESEARCH FOR HIRE

 Visit the following websites for digitized articles, images, links, and other information and resources regarding Hoosier history:

 - Indiana University Spatial Data Portal: Indiana Sanborn Historic Maps, 1883-1966

 - Monroe County (Indiana) History Center